Transitions in Dynamic Point Labeling: Case Study: Transition Quality in Real-World Scenarios

-\subparagraph{Implementation.} The prototype is a three-tier-architecture, consisting of a graph-\emph{database} (Neo4j) storing the tweets together with their potential label candidates, an \emph{application tier} (Java Play Framework) computing the (new) labeling, and the \emph{presentation tier} (Vue.js, Leaflet, and GreenSock) with which the user can interact and which visualizes the transitions.
+The prototype is a three-tier-architecture, consisting of a graph-\emph{database} (Neo4j) storing the data points together with their potential label candidates and overlaps, an \emph{application tier} (Java Play Framework) computing the (new) labeling, and the \emph{presentation tier} (Vue.js, Leaflet, and GreenSock) with which the user can interact and which visualizes the transitions.

-In our case study we measured the running times of the individual components, which we report in Appendices~\ref{app:back-end} and~\ref{app:front-end}.
-We can see that the majority of the time in the back-end (between 60\% and 85\%) is spend on querying the database, while the remaining parts run in less than 150ms in nearly all investigated cases.
-Computing the transitions in the front-end takes on average below 10ms, and never more than 20ms, which is negligible.
+For this case study we used a standard off-the-shelf laptop with an Intel\textregistered Core\texttrademark\space i7-1355U with 32 Gigabyte RAM running Ubuntu 22.04.4 LTS (64 Bit).
+The prototype was implemented using Neo4j community edition version 5.21.0, Java openjdk 17.0.11, Java Play Framework version 3.0.4, node version 20.15.0, Vue.js version 3.4.31, Leaflet version 1.9.4, and GreenSock version 3.12.5.
+The presentation tier was accessed using Firefox version 128.0 (64-bit) on an external 24'' monitor with a resolution of 1920×1200px.